(aka S. adenophylla and S. syrticola)

 This willow gets it’s name from the heart-shaped (cordate) leaves that are hairy on both surfaces, giving a whitish overall appearance.
 This is a Northeastern North American native and is an attractive ornamental shrub.
-The heart-shaped leaves clasp the shoots without a leaf stem and have prominent stipules at the base of each leaf.
+The heart-shaped leaves clasp the shoots with a short leaf stem and have prominent stipules at the base of each leaf.
 This shrub can reach 12ft tall, but it’s best prune regularly after flowering to keep its shape.
 We have both male and female selections that grow on short vegetative growths late in the season.
 The green female flowers are 2in long at maturity, whereas the male is closer to 1in.
 If you prefer either male or female, please let us know on the order form.
 Hardy to Zone 3.

 USES: Rabbits and goats love to feed on this species so you may need to protect it with chicken wire.
 If you keep pet rabbits or goats this makes good feed for them; they will eat the leaves and the tender tips.
 We have to protect our stock from rabbits as they decimate it!
 Great for bees too!

 Pruning soon after flowering is true for all spring flowering shrubs to make sure that you get maximum flowering the following spring.

 Long stems of the Heartleaf Willow with closely spaced leaves covered with white hairs